secworks/trng/README.md

 Config parameters:
-* Length of number of blocks in warm-up.
+* Number of blocks in warm-up.
 * Number of keystream blocks before reseeding.